The Life & Death Of The

 Sony A7S III

 Some people are more sensitive to this issue than others, but this will mostly depend on the subject you're shooting and what it's doing.
-Larger birds in flight will often not be an issue, smaller birds are more likely to be, especially if they're faffing.
+Larger birds in flight will often not be an issue, smaller birds - more likely.
 Panning shots with geometric detail in the background is a common issue, but it will depend how fast you're moving, how long your focal length is and how much the subject fills the frame.
-This is where the sensor scan speed is most important.
 High speed spinning things like propellers, fans etc. are the worst case so consider carefully how likely you are to photograph these things in silent or burst mode.

 Sensor scan speeds can be faster in various video resolutions, due to reading a smaller area of the sensor or skipping lines.
 The opposite is true of the Sony A9 however, it is slower when shooting 4k video (not 1080p).
 Scan speeds can also be affected by the bit-depth; Cameras tend to drop to 12bit (rather than 14bit) in silent shooting modes, potentially affecting their dynamic range and noise of your images.
 This is likely due to silent mode being required for fast burst speeds.
 Sony cameras can still shoot 14bit in silent shooting (and/or compressed RAW), but only if set to single shot.